 We are fortunate to have a dedicated and experienced Board of Directors to help in our mission to ‘make doing good, doable’.
 Through their expertise in the non-profit sector, academia, education, legal, finance, government, private enterprise, brand and social enterprise, the Board of Directors provides legal, financial and social impact oversight to WE Charity's projects and activities.
 Board composition is determined through a skills matrix system that takes into consideration a range of diversity factors.

 WE Charity is incorporated in Canada, US, and UK and must according to local regulation have a Board of Directors in each country.
 However, as a global organization with global operations, the Boards of Directors work together to provide global governance.
 WE Charity is governed by a talented group of diverse and future-oriented leaders, including the Chair of the US Board of Directors and the Chair of the UK Board of Directors filled by persons of colour.

 Kannan Arasaratnam (Member of US Board) NYC Transaction Services Market Leader at Riveron, MBA, CA, CPA, CSC Area of Expertise: Finance, Accounting, Corporate strategy, Consulting

 Greg Rogers (Chair of Canadian Board) York University Faculty Member and Former Staff member of the Toronto Catholic District School Board's Staff Leadership & Staff Development Team Area of Expertise: Education, Curriculum development, Schools Boards releationshop management, K-12 education, Post-secondary education

 Gerry Connelly (Member of Canadian Board) Former Director of the Toronto District School Board Area of Expertise: Education, Curriculum Development School Board Relationship Management, Finance, Operations, Human Resources

 Lord Rumi Verjee (Chair) Liberal Democrat Member of the UK House of Lords Area of Expertise: Business, Governance

 Carlos Pinto Independent Consultant Area of Expertise: Strategy, Finance

 Neil Roskilly Former CEO, Independent Schools Association Area of Expertise: Educational Programming

-As Executive Director of Executive Leadership at WE Charity, Dalal Al-Waheidi has been integral in shaping the success of the WE movement into an international charity and educational partner.
+As Executive Director of WE Charity, Dalal Al-Waheidi has been integral in shaping the success of the WE movement into an international charity and educational partner.
 She joined the organization in 2002, and has held a variety of pivotal roles, including Chief Operations Director and Executive Director of WE Day.